PrestaShop/open-source/content/releases/prestashop80.md

                         <div class="col">
                             <h2 class="section-title text-light">Product page (experimental)</h2>
                             <p class="text-light">
-                                <strong>The new Back office product page</strong> introduced in PrestaShop 1.7.8 has been significantly improved for this version.
+                                <strong>The new back office product page</strong> introduced in PrestaShop 1.7.8 has been significantly improved for this version.
 The page has been reorganized, combination management has been improved, and bulk edition has been enhanced.
                             </p>
                             <p class="text-light">
-                                This new Product page doesn’t include all the features of the standard Product page yet (in particular, multishop support), so it remains disabled by default.
+                                This new product page doesn’t include all the features of the standard product page yet (in particular, multishop support), so it remains disabled by default.
 You can activate it in <em>Advanced Parameters > Experimental features</em>.
                             </p>
                         </div>
                     </div>